Ways To Give

 Stewardship

 We take our responsibility seriously to be the best stewards of the resources you entrust to us.
 We will use your gifts wisely to further our mission of putting food on the table for children and families.
 Review our most recent audit, code of ethics, and nondiscrimination policies here.
-If you have any questions, don’t hesitate to contact Jenny Di Grappa, Chief of Philanthropy and Community Relations, at 907-222-3102 or by email at jdigrappa@foodbankofalaska.org.
+If you have any questions, don’t hesitate to contact Jason Dinneen, Chief Philanthropy Officer, at 907-222-3112 or by email at jdinneen@foodbankofalaska.org.

 Our Pledge To You